ALLATSEA27/steam-game-randomizer/README.md

 - ⏱️ Filter by playtime (default: less than 2 hours)
 - 🖼️ Display game images and detailed information
 - 📊 Show game ratings, genres, and system requirements
+- 🏆 **Achievements:** See your total and completed achievements for each game, with a progress bar (Online Mode only)
 - 🔍 View comprehensive game details including DRM, languages, and pricing
 - 💾 **Offline Mode** - Works without internet after initial setup
 - 🗂️ **Smart Caching** - Automatically caches game data for faster loading